1993, 37:48 minutes, colour/B&W

-The Banff Centre Community Residency in Winter 1993, brought together a group of 40 artists whose work and prespective had in common a relationship to social and community issues.
+The Mekarôn compilation contains the 7 short pieces produced by a collective formed at the The Banff Centre Community Residency in Winter 1993.
+The residency brought together a group of 40 artists whose work and prespective had in common a relationship to social and community issues.
 The artists were involved in four different projects, including Mekarôn: a collective of eight visual artists addressing issues of langauge and communication in an inter-ethnic context.
-Mekarôn compilation represents the 7 short pieces produced by the collective.

 "I have in my hand a visual manifest, bloodstained with 500 years of history." - Tiuré Potiguara

 Under the heavy boots of oppression, a voice rises up.